danryan/go-pagerduty/README.md

 PagerDuty API client in Go.

-Tested on all Go versions 1.0 and higher.
+Tested on Go versions 1.1-1.4, and tip.

 ## Getting started